Ali Williams: Personal life

 Williams retired from rugby at the end of the 2014–15 northern hemisphere season.
 Several months later, he was hired by the Paris-area club Racing 92.
 He was to serve primarily as media advisor for fellow All Black Dan Carter, who arrived in Paris to play for Racing after the All Blacks' victory in the 2015 Rugby World Cup.
 Racing determined that the demands on Carter's time were great enough to justify a special advisor.

-Family background

 Rodney Williams, Ali's father, was born in Kent, then moved and played rugby for Blackheath.
 His mother, Helen, was born in Carlisle, England, and her mother, Doreen, comes from Galashiels, Scotland.
 Rodney and Helen emigrated to New Zealand after they married, and Williams was born there.
 By birth, he was qualified to play for New Zealand; through his parents, he was eligible to play for England; and through his maternal grandmother he was eligible to play for Scotland.
 Through his mother, he is related to Donald Fairgrieve, former president of Gala RFC in the Scottish Borders, and also to former Scottish scrum-half Arthur Dorward (a cousin of his maternal grandfather), who played 15 Tests between 1950 and 1957.
 His younger brother, Jay, is also a rugby footballer, who played at lock for Auckland and has several caps for London social club Kew Occasionals.